python/cpython/Doc/library/smtplib.rst

 .. method:: SMTP.ehlo_or_helo_if_needed()

-   This method call :meth:`ehlo` and or :meth:`helo` if there has been no previous ``EHLO`` or ``HELO`` command this session.
+   This method calls :meth:`ehlo` and/or :meth:`helo` if there has been no previous ``EHLO`` or ``HELO`` command this session.
 It tries ESMTP ``EHLO`` first.